codeybeaver/codey/ts/npm-codeybeaver/README.md

-# CodeyBeaver 🦫
+# Codey Beaver 🦫

-_CodeyBeaver is a versatile CLI and Node.js toolkit for leveraging LLMs to help with computer programming tasks._
+_Codey Beaver is a versatile CLI and Node.js toolkit for leveraging LLMs to help with computer programming tasks._

 ---